Majeedraheem/-FinTech-Case-Study/README.md

   - Participating networks
   - Connecting Network

+- Connecting Network:
-Connecting Network is the protocol that provides communication between participating blockchains.
+is the protocol that provides communication between participating blockchains.
 Both Private and Public Chains are allowed to communicate with each other.
 The bridging protocol allows routing of messages between participating blockchains.
 The connecting bridge might have been a centralized entity, but AION replaces it with its own blockchain.
 Thus providing full decentralized accountability.
 The connecting network also makes sure the correctness of data, smooth flow of data, makes sure no data is lost in transaction, and manage difficulties in transactions.
 - Interchain transactions